 Just when we think it is safe to go into the wood, we go from one crisis to another: that’s life.
 Maybe we are safe or maybe not.
 The weatherman announces, “Fire Season in New Mexico.”
-For this, too, some wear masks.
+For this, too, some get a face mask for sale and wear it.
 Fire is big and hot and scary.
 Many summers ago, we had a pigeon light on two wires next door to us.
 It was big trouble for him, as he exploded, and the dry grass caught fire and burned fast.
 As I was driving by and saw the fire, I got out of my car to call 911.
 As I did, a pine tree also exploded—with the sound of a mortar shell burst.
 I screamed on the cell phone to the dispatcher, “It blew up!”
 It burned a half an acre before the volunteers got it out.
 The key word here is volunteer.

 I have a friend, Janna Ashby, who I taught with at Cleveland Middle School for 14 years.
 She is a remarkable person in her own right, with an education that would stun even Bill Gates nerds.
 Janna has a B.A. in Elementary Education, MBA, ED.
 SP in Administration.
 Whew!
 That is most of the alphabet.
 She moved to the mountains in 1974 with no telephone.
 She was glad when she got an 8-party line service.
 She was driving around looking for a lost dog when she came upon a few of the area residents.
 One gentleman offered her the invitation to come to a meeting of the volunteer firefighters for their community.
 Janna asked, “You let women join, too?”
 She did find the dog and became a pioneer woman fast.